 - Native language - English A: Literature

 - Language acquisition - Chinese, French, German, Latin, Spanish

-- Individuals & Societies - History: Americas, Psychology, Economics
+- Individuals & Societies - History: Americas, Psychology

 - Sciences - Biology, Chemistry, Physics, Computer Science